Vir-Multiplicis/ai-frameworks/ELT-Companion/ELT-Companion.md

 **Working Modes**

-- CM: "run CM" / "cleaning pass"
+- CM: "run CM" / "cleaning pass" — also triggers a CVR pass automatically
+- CVR: "run CVR" / "check the Safety Triangle" / "how has this been going"
 - Step out entirely: "pure Claude mode" — instant, any time

 The Safety Triangle has no off switch.
 It is the floor, not an optional mode.